Spinal Stenosis – All you need to Know

 For many individuals changing their diet is not the easiest thing to do.
 This is because foods that cause inflammation are part of the daily dietary intake and more importantly these foods are very addictive.
 It has been researched and shown that processed food is as addictive as cocaine so it can be very difficult to simply change one’s diet.
 However, the benefits of consuming a healthy diet have untold benefits towards the body, mind, and spirit.
 It’s important to give some time and thought to consuming healthy food.
 In making right eating choices apart of our daily routine, you will notice your body starting to desire more healthy foods that are high in the vitamins and minerals.

 Physical Exertions– Exercising does wonders for the body!
 The benefits of exercises are numerous and there really isn’t a better alternative than exercising to prevent medical conditions and to help to alleviate some health problems.
 Exercising the body maintain strength and flexibility.
 Specifically, in this case, strength and flexibility training is incredibly beneficial for those who suffer from lower back pains.
+Think about using more exercises in conjunction with your running – don’t just make running your exercise.
 Three major exercises for someone who suffers from spinal stenosis to consider are:

 Stretching – For many stretching isn’t part of a daily routine but it is extremely advantageous to stretch in the morning and at night.
-Stretching the body, especially the spine, will have major positive effects on the spine.
-It helps to keep the muscle young and elastic along with a host of other benefits including:
+Stretching the body, especially the spine, will have major positive effects neck and back pain you may be suffering from now or in the future.
+You may be a runner but you may not be a stretcher.
+Change that and become a stretcher and a runner.
+It helps to keep the muscle young and elastic along with a host of other benefits including::

 - Reinforces a proper posture – Stretching helps to ensure the individual keeps a proper posture.
 Stretching the lower back and the spinal cord is a great way to keep the spine aligned.